-- Groundwater Modeling Development and refinement of Western and Eastern Groundwater Models to support MFLs, water supply planning, and water use evaluations. - Data Collection Collection of discharge measurements for the Gainer Spring Group (an OFS), Sylvan Spring Group, Williford Spring Group, and Econfina Blue Spring Group. - Additional Monitor Wells Construction of additional wells in the Econfina Creek watershed. - Monitoring Network Enhancement of groundwater, surface water, and rainfall monitoring network; and continuation of agreements with: - o DEP to monitor water quality in aquifers, streams, and lakes; - o Bay County, Leon County, and City of Tallahassee to monitor surface water discharge and rainfall for reservoir supply, stormwater management, and flood warning; and; - USGS to collect hydrologic data on the Apalachicola River, Yellow River, Telogia Creek, and the Spring Creek Springs Group.
+- Hydrologic Modeling Development and refinement of regional groundwater flow and transport models, estuarine hydrodynamic models, and surface water models to support MFLs, water supply planning, and water resource evaluations. - Data Collection Discharge measurements, stream channel surveys, and instream habitat attributes to support MFL technical assessments. - Cooperative Monitoring Activities Ongoing enhancement of groundwater, surface water, and rainfall monitoring network; and continuation of agreements with: - DEP to monitor water quality in District aquifers, streams, and lakes; - o Bay County, Leon County, and City of Tallahassee to monitor surface water discharge and rainfall for reservoir supply, stormwater management, and flood warning; and; - o USGS to collect hydrologic data on the Apalachicola River, Yellow River, Telogia Creek, and the Spring Creek Springs Group.

-The MFL program is implemented according to the MFL priority list and schedule updated annually and available online at www.nwfwater.com/water-resources/minimum-flows-levels/.
+The MFL program is implemented according to the MFL priority list and schedule which is updated annually and available online at www.nwfwater.com/water-resources/minimum-flows-levels/.